redox-os/redox/README.md

 # Set override toolchain to nightly build
 $ multirust override nightly

+# For successive builds start here.
+If this is your first build, just continue

 # Update git submodules
-$ git submodule update --init
+$ git submodule update --recursive --init

 # Build Redox
 $ make all